plucena/docker/bluemix_swift/README.md

         }

 7. Clone the swift app.
-The will run on port 8000.
+It will run on port 8000.

         git clone https://github.com/kylef/Curassow-example-helloworld
         cd Curassow-example-helloworld/Sources